filecoin-saturn/L1-node/docs/dev/deployment.md

 git push origin "$(git describe --tag)"
 ```

-[The release CI pipeline](https://github.com/filecoin-saturn/L1-node/blob/main/.github/workflows/release.yml) will handle this process and publish a docker image tagged with `main`.
+[The release CI pipeline](https://github.com/filecoin-saturn/L1-node/blob/main/.github/workflows/release.yml) will handle this process and publish a docker image tagged with `main` and `canary`.
 Check your progress [here](https://github.com/filecoin-saturn/L1-node/actions/workflows/release.yml) by looking at the last pipeline targeting a non-canary git branch.

 After releasing is over, all `main network` nodes will pick up and deploy the latest `main` mutable docker tag.
+Additionally, all `canary network` nodes will pick up this version as well.